 What Happens after a Police Interrogation in Pennsylvania?

 If you are not arrested, you can leave and go home as soon as the interrogation is over, or whenever you no longer wish to speak to the officers.
 If you were placed under arrest prior to (or as a result of) the interrogation, you will go through the booking process and be held in the station’s holding cell for up to 48 hours until your preliminary arraignment and bail hearing can be held.
 As such, it is absolutely vital that you quickly contact a skilled criminal defense attorney as soon as possible if have not already, so that we can represent you at these crucial early events.
 If the police interrogated you without employing proper procedures, such as reading your Miranda rights before a custodial interrogation, we can file a motion to have anything you said excluded from being used against you in the case.

 If You Are Facing a Police Interrogation in Pennsylvania, Call Our Philadelphia Criminal Defense Attorneys Today

 You never have to speak to the police if you do not want to, and you should never do so without first reaching out to a battle-tested Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long who can advise you on whether you should speak to them and what to say if so.
+Our attorneys are well-versed in various crimes that get put under criminal investigations, like being charged for issuing a bad check in Philadelphia.
 We will make sure that your rights and protected and that you are not taken advantage of by the officers.
 For a free consultation, call us at (215) 302-0171.